 You can also ignore certain files using the blacklist input,

 src/Main.hs will hide that file from the list.
-This can be

-useful for hiding things from compilation.
+This can be useful for hiding things from compilation.

 This feature is still considered experimental.

 However, the biggest change comes to how we interact with GHC.

 - Type checking code

-- Provide information on identifier locations, types, usages, etc
+- Provide information on identifier locations, types, usages,

 - Generating and running bytecode